 These are dangerous times we live in.
-Terrorism, global warning, disease, poverty and nuclear war are all threats that hang over our heads on a daily basis.
+Terrorism, global warming, disease, poverty and nuclear war are all threats that hang over our heads on a daily basis.
 But is the risk of a disaster like a nuclear apocalypse actually a realistic possibility in this day and age?
 Let’s take a look at the odds of the end.

 War of Words